ESodja/AOU_R/R_basics.md

 > my_frame$b
 [1] "one"   "two"   "three" "four"  "five"
 ```
-This gives you a vector of the column, while the other way gives you a new dataframe with only the selected column(s):
+This gives you a vector of the column, while the other way gives you a new dataframe with only the selected column(s) (notice that these remain as columns with five rows, where the `$` example above gives you horizontal elements -- that indicates the difference in how the data are stored):
 ```R
 > my_frame['a']
   a